Hotel du Lac

-Hotel du Lac is a 1984 Booker Prize-winning novel by English writer Anita Brookner.
-It centres on Edith Hope, a romance novelist who is staying in a hotel on the shores of Lake Geneva.
+Hotel du Lac is a 1984 novel by English writer Anita Brookner.
+It centres on Edith Hope, a romance novelist staying in a hotel on the shores of Lake Geneva.
 There she meets other English visitors, including Mrs Pusey, Mrs Pusey's daughter Jennifer, and an attractive middle-aged man, Mr Neville.

+It won the 1984 Booker Prize.
+It was adapted into a television film of the same name in 1986.